Blanchard's transsexualism typology: Cisgender women

 Moser created an Autogynephilia Scale for Women in 2009, based on items used to categorize MtF transsexuals as autogynephilic in other studies.
-A questionnaire that included the ASW was distributed to a sample of 51 professional women employed at an urban hospital; 29 completed questionnaires were returned for analysis.
+A questionnaire that included the ASW was distributed to a sample of 51 professional cisgender women employed at an urban hospital; 29 completed questionnaires were returned for analysis.
 By the common definition of ever having erotic arousal to the thought or image of oneself as a woman, 93% of the respondents would be classified as autogynephilic.
 Using a more rigorous definition of "frequent" arousal to multiple items, 28% would be classified as autogynephilic.
-While Blanchard stated that "autogynephilia does not occur in women", Moser writes that both studies found "significant numbers of women" scoring as autogynephilic, using measures similar to Blanchard's.
+Lawrence criticized Moser's methodology and conclusions, asserting that Moser's adaption of Blanchard's autogynephilia surveys was not sufficiently similar.
+Moser responded that Lawrence had made multiple errors by comparing the wrong items.